-Jessica Vetock enters her second season with the Villanova softball coaching staff in 2014-15.
+Jessica Vetock enters her third season with the Villanova softball coaching staff in 2015-16.
 She serves as the assistant coach and aid to head coach Maria DiBernardi with the day-to-day operations of the Wildcats program, along with being in charge of the infielders and catchers.

 "I am honored and grateful to have the opportunity to work here at Villanova under Head Coach Maria DiBernardi.
 I can't express how excited I am to have a successful mentor by my side throughout this process.
 From the minute that I stepped onto campus I knew I wanted to be apart of this highly respected University.
 The faculty and staff here at Villanova have been very welcoming and supportive since day 1.
 I am looking forward to competing for a championship with the Wildcat family!"

 O'Donnell previously worked with the Francis Marion University softball staff as an assistant coach for two seasons.
 Her duties included arrangement of team travel itinerary, camps, community service, promotions and recruiting.
 Her role on the diamond involved the infield as she was a starting shortstop during her playing days.